-You’ve decided to hit the golf course only to ask yourself “do I really have to tuck in my shirt while I am making all of these golf swings?“
+You’ve decided to hit the golf course only to ask yourself “Do I really have to tuck in my shirt while I am making all of these golf swings?“

-However, nicer golf courses might have apparel requirements such as to wear slacks and a tucked-in shirt or a skort and a tucked-in shirt.
+However, nicer golf courses might have apparel requirements such as to wear slacks and a tucked-in shirt or a skirt and a tucked-in shirt.

 In many ways, these same traditions still exist, just look at the guys and girls on TV.
 They all are wearing slacks or skorts and have their shirts tucked in.

-Tucking your shirt in means that you have to have a nice, cool belt and pants to go along with the “golf look.” (more on this below).
+Tucking your shirt in means that you have to have a nice, cool belt and pants to go along with the “golf look” (more on this below).

 What if you don’t want to tuck it in?

 The good news for those wanting a more comfortable look at the golf course is that most golf courses don’t really care if your shirt is tucked or un-tucked.
-Yes, air it out!

 This is an important step especially if you are on vacation and might be playing some “nicer” golf courses to see what they would like you to wear when playing.